 - If you need assistance with financial aid, contact the Office of Financial Aid by e-mail at email@example.com or call 703-284-1530.
 Please also visit the “Financing your Graduate Education” section.

 - Please review the Student Health Services page for full details concerning vaccination and student health requirements.
 Failure to provide required documentation by certain deadlines can result in a registration block.

 - Complete your documentation: If you acceptance letter outlined missing or incomplete documents, such as official transcripts, diplomas, or test scores, please have these sent to the Graduate Admissions Office as soon as possible.
 Incomplete documentation will result in a registration hold being placed on your account until the required documentation is received.

 - Get your student ID: The MU BlueCard is your multipurpose ID.
 BlueCards are availible Monday through Friday in the Parking and ID Office in Ireton Hall.
-These services are available at orientation.

 - Obtain a parking permit: Visit the Parking and ID Office at Ireton Hall.
 To obtain your parking permit you will need: